KuvashneeNaidoo/social-links-profile/README.md

 ### SCSS Setup

 In order to use SCSS, you need to ensure you have a SASS compiler installed.
-Here are a few steps to set it up:
+Here are a few steps to set it up and generate the CSS:

 1. Install SASS via npm in the terminal:
 ```
 npm install -g sass
 ```

-2. Run SASS to generate the CSS code:
+2. Run SASS to generate the CSS:
 ```
 sass scss/style.scss css/style.css
 ```